lilileiva/lilileiva/README.md

 <div aligh='left'>

+🚀 I'm a passionate Full Stack Web Developer interested in front-end as much as back-end.
+I use React.js and Node.js complemented with other techlonogies, and I work with agile methodologies.
-🚀 I'm a passionate Full Stack Web Developer, with commitment to always obtain the best results.
+</br> I am responsable and with commitment to always obtain the best results.

-🌱 I’m currently learning React Native, but in other hand I am continously improving my current skills working in personal projects.
+</br> I like work in team so I am always predisposed to collaborate and learn from others!

 💼 I worked in grupal and individual projects and they all where meaningful experiences to me to grow up as a developer.
-I invite you to see my projects!
+</br> I invite you to see my projects!
 Scrolling down you will find my pinned repositories.

 📚 Electronic Engineering student.

+🌱 I’m currently learning React Native, but in other hand I am continously improving my current skills working in personal projects.

 🕹 My hobbies are Rubik's cubes, play guitar and coding.